 Pros:

-- Top-quality winter and cold weather socks for hiking, backpacking, mountaineering expeditions as well as a range of sports and activities
+- Top-quality winter and cold weather socks for hiking, backpacking, and mountaineering expeditions as well as a range of sports and activities

-- Very comfortable and very warm (though not hot), they thrive in harsh environments and cold weather conditions
+- Very comfortable and very warm (though not hot), they thrive in harsh environments and cold weather conditions to keep your feet comfortable and protected during even the longest and most demanding climbs

 Cons: